kernel-community/kernel/docs/conversation/oral-testimony.md

 # Oral Testimony

-This page collects important talks which can help frame our return to indigineous, sustainable protocols for peace, based on a more accurate understanding of our shared, human history.
+This page collects important talks which can help frame our return to indigenous, sustainable protocols for peace, based on a more accurate understanding of our shared, human history.

 ### Akala